qped-eu/mass/src/tutorials/qped-style.md

 ## <a id="style-general-information"></a>General Information
 Style Checker checks the code for code style violations with pre-defined rules in MASS.
-Although some rules can be from the user customized.
+Although some rules can be customized by the user.
-Every rule has a default value, so you can pick just the editable rules that you want to edit.
+Every rule has a default value, so you can pick the rules that you want to edit.

 ## <a id="style-used-example"></a>Used Example
 As an example, we will be using a project containing Class Bag: